Teach First is committed to protecting your personal information and being transparent about any information we hold about you.

 Our basis for processing information about you will depend on the reason(s) for your engagement or involvement with us.
 This includes our relationship, where there is one.
 Below we set out the legal bases we use to process personal information.

-Marketing information.
 We value the quality of your experience in communicating with us.
-We want to ensure you receive the right level of information about Teach First, and its mission.
+We want to ensure you receive the right level of information about Teach First and our mission.
 We also want to contact you in a way that is convenient and acceptable to you.
 Our marketing preference centre enables you to take control of what we contact you about and how we do this.
-It’s important to understand that your preferences apply to marketing information only.
+It is important to understand that your preferences apply to marketing information only.
 For example, if you are on one of our programmes, we may contact you in any way we consider appropriate in the running of the programme.
 This type of communication is administrative and not covered by your preferences.
 For more information on this, please see the ‘How we will use your information (the legal basis)’ section (above).

 We will not use your personal information for marketing purposes if you have indicated that you do not wish to be contacted by us for such purposes.
 However, we will retain your basic details on a suppression list to help ensure that we do not continue to contact you.